-Our full-time Missionary in Belize, Dr. Paul Whisnant, was born in the U.S., but has lived in Belize for 28 years, and is a dual citizen of the United States and Belize.
+Our full-time Missionary in Belize, Dr. Paul Whisnant, was born in the U.S., but has lived in Belize since 1990, and is a dual citizen of the United States and Belize.
 He will work with you to design your groups trip to benefit your group and our Churches in Belize.
-We will handle all the in-Belize details from start-to-finish, making your trip planning easy.
+We will handle all the in-Belize details from start-to-finish, making your trip planning easy and hassle-free.

 Belize is the only country in Central America where English is the official language, so it'll be easy for you to communicate directly with locals.

-Kids ministry, church planting, sports ministry, choir performance, evangelism, feeding needy children, construction, medical missions and dental missions are available to you as Ministry options.
-You can choose which ministries your team are best suited for prior to serving in Belize on your mission trip.
+Kids ministry, sports ministry, choir performance, evangelism, feeding needy children, Church planting, construction, medical missions and dental missions are available to you as Ministry options.
+You can choose which ministries your team are best suited for prior to serving in Belize on your short term mission trip.